Beginner's Guide To Birdwatching In Australia

 Pro Tip: If the early bird gets the worm, then the birdwatcher needs to be up even earlier!
 Many birds sing at dawn and dusk, when the air is cooler and their song carries further.
 Use your field guide to find out which birds are early risers.

-Invest in a pair of binoculars
+Invest in a Pair of Binoculars

-You only need two things for birdwatching: A field guide and a good pair of binoculars.
-They’ll give you a closer look at faraway flocks of birds, and zoom up on the detail that makes them so beautiful.
+You only need two things for birdwatching: a field guide and a good pair of binoculars.
+They'll give you a closer look at faraway flocks of birds, and zoom up on the detail that makes them so beautiful.

 Binoculars come in a range of shapes and sizes.
 Ideally, buy a pair of sturdy binoculars with a magnification of 7–8x.
 This will make it easier to spot small subjects, like birds.
 Binoculars with higher magnifications, such as 12x or more, are extremely hard to hold still.